reflectoring/reflectoring.github.io/_posts/2021-06-05-profile-specific-logging-spring-boot.md

 ## Per-Environment Logging for a Plain Java Application

 Let's first discuss how we can configure the logging behavior of a plain Java application.
-We'll have a look at both Log4J and Logback and how to configure them to do different things in different runtime environments.
-You can clone or browse the example applications for [Log4J](https://github.com/thombergs/code-examples/tree/master/logging/log4j) and [Logback](https://github.com/thombergs/code-examples/tree/master/logging/log4j) on GitHub.
+We'll have a look at both [Log4J](http://logging.apache.org/log4j/) and [Logback](http://logback.qos.ch/) and how to configure them to do different things in different runtime environments.

+You can clone or browse the full example applications on GitHub ([Log4J app](https://github.com/thombergs/code-examples/tree/master/logging/log4j), [Logback app](https://github.com/thombergs/code-examples/tree/master/logging/logback)).

 ### Example Application